 Burke et al. v.
 Visa Inc. et al. (D.D.C.
 Civ.No.
 11-1882 (RJL)

-On September 22, the United States Court of Appeals for The District of Columbia held heard oral argument on the Visa and Mastercard appeal of the grant of class certification by the Honorable Judge Richard Leon of the United States District Court for The District of Columbia.
+On July 25, 2023 the United States Court of Appeals for The District of Columbia affirmed the District Court’s grant of class certification by the Honorable Judge Richard Leon of the United States District Court for The District of Columbia.
 Plaintiffs allege that Defendants Visa and Mastercard violated Section 1 of the Sherman Act as well as various state antitrust laws by making agreements which had the effect of increasing prices and access fees paid by Plaintiffs and Class members to withdraw monies from independently operated (non-bank) ATMs.

 The nationwide Class is defined as: